-LS DSN216 : Design Topics II - This course continues the discussion of topics of importance to a small craft designer started in DSN116.
-2 Cr.
+LS DSN216 : Design Topics II - This course continues the discussion of topics of importance to a small craft designer started in DSN116 including variations in design approaches, design office practices and client and customer relationships.
+1.5 Cr.

-LS DSN218 : Design Project - The second half of the second semester is largely devoted to an individual Design Project.
-This involves the complete outline design of a sea-going boat built of composite materials to ISO standards for Category A or B. The boat may be power or sail but the waterline length has to be between 27 and 40 feet and there has to be accommodation for four adults.
+LS DSN218: Design Project - The second half of the second semester is largely devoted to an individual Design Project.
+This involves the preliminary study design of a sea-going boat built of composite materials to industry or classification standards for offshore or ocean use.
+The boat may be power or sail but the waterline length has to be between 27 and 40 feet and there has to be accommodation for four adults.
 The purpose of this project is to allow the student bring together all the knowledge and skills learnt in the earlier part of the program and to demonstrate that they can use these to produce a safe, technically sound, appropriate and attractive boat to match the design brief they have developed.
-The results of the project also form a significant portfolio to the assist the student as they seek employment.
-4 Cr.
+The results of the project also form a significant portfolio to assist the student as he/she seeks employment.
+3 Cr.